File a Complaint

 The information below will assist you in filing a complaint with the Enforcement Division of the FPPC if you suspect a violation of the Political Reform Act (the Act).
 A sworn complaint entitles you to certain rights and processes, including notification of whether the matter will be investigated and the ultimate resolution.

-The FPPC may only enforce violations of the Act.
+The FPPC enforces violations of the Act and Government Code section 1090.
 Violations that do not fall under the Act may be pursued by a local district attorney, the state attorney general or other enforcement agencies.

 - Financial conflicts of interest